yagpdb-cc/yagpdb-cc/website/docs/adding-ccs.md

 This collection of custom commands is separated into different categories.
 For example, fun commands can be found [here](fun/overview), while the giveaway system is located [here](giveaway/overview).

-Generally speaking, there are two kinds of commands.
+Generally speaking, there are two kinds of custom commands.
 These are as follows:

 - A **standalone** command, which you can add by itself.
 It should "just work" after you set it up.
 - A **system** of commands (sometimes called a **package**).
 As the name suggests, it is comprised of several custom commands.